Testing Methodology

 The gloss meter is calibrated before testing against a reference slide.
 It must read 104 GU at 20 degrees.
 The setting of 20 degrees is appropriate for high gloss surfaces such as polished car paint.
 Greater angles could be used for semi-gloss and matte surfaces in the future.

-The test hood averages 94GU across the test surface without any products applied.
+The test panel averages 88GU across the test surface without any products applied.
 Ten readings are taken over the area treated with the product and averaged.
-The delta from 94GU is calculated and used as our score after rounding to the nearest tenth.
+The delta from 88GU is calculated and used as our score after rounding to the nearest tenth.

 Static coefficient of friction (μs) is used to score this objective test.
 The black test panel is used to perform this test on a workbench.
 The panel is secured with a magnet to avoid movement.

 I measure the gram-force required to move a stationary 1,040g rigid test block with a felt backing material across the test panel.
 Treated surfaces should require less gram force to get the block moving and result in a lower μs.
-I award 0.3 points for every 100th of a μs below 0.38 which is what the black panel is polished to during setup.
+Points are awarded based on the table below:

 To test the UV absorbing/blocking properties of coatings a dry ultraviolet weathering device is used.
 The machine is fitted with two 40W UVA-340 lights which simulate day time UV exposure from the sun.
 Most of the UV light that breaks through our atmosphere and reaches the surface of our planet is in the UV-A wavelength range.